-Although most Chapter 7 bankruptcy filers will be able to get rid of most or all of their debt, there are some debts that are nondischargeable, meaning they are not wiped out in Chapter 7 bankruptcy.
-Here's a primer on which debts will not be discharged in Chapter 7 bankruptcy.
+Although most Chapter 7 bankruptcy filers will be able to get rid of qualifying debt, such as credit card balances, medical bills, and personal loans, some debts are nondischargeable.
+They aren't erased in Chapter 7 bankruptcy.
+Here's what you can expect in Chapter 7 bankruptcy.

 Barriers to Discharge

-The court may deny a Chapter 7 discharge if you fail to follow bankruptcy's procedures and court rules.
-If that is the case, the court may deny your Chapter 7 petition altogether, which means you cannot discharge even your otherwise dischargeable debt.
+- You fail to follow bankruptcy procedures and court rules.
+If you fail to do so, the court could deny your Chapter 7 petition leaving you responsible for the otherwise dischargeable debt.

-In addition, the Bankruptcy Code lists 19 categories of nondischargeable debt.
-These are debts Congress has determined not dischargeable for public policy reasons (based on the nature of the debt or the fact that the debts were incurred due to improper behavior).
-For most of these categories, the debt is outright nondischargeable, unless extraordinary circumstances exist.
-That means that when you get your discharge at the end of your case, the creditor can continue with collection activities.
+- Your debt doesn't qualify for a discharge.
+Nineteen categories of nondischargeable debt exist.
+These are debts that Congress determined shouldn't be dischargeable due to public policy reasons.
+Most of these debts are outright nondischargeable unless extraordinary circumstances exist.
+When you get your discharge at the end of your case, the creditor can continue with collection activities.

 For a few of the 19 categories of debt, the creditor must successfully challenge the discharge of the debt during the bankruptcy case.
 If a creditor doesn't raise an objection, or if it does and the court disagrees, the debt will be discharged.

 Grounds for Denial of Chapter 7 Discharge

 In Chapter 7 cases, the debtor doesn't have an absolute right to a discharge.
 To receive a discharge, debtors must fulfill the requirements of bankruptcy law.
 (11 U.S.C. § 727.)